I am now accepting applications for spring and summer interns in my Washington D.C. and District office.

 Current college students will be given preference, but recent college graduates are also welcome to apply.
 Interns may earn college credit, depending on the requirements of the institution.
 Preference will be given to applicants from the Pacific Northwest.

-Internships can be part-time or full-time and usually run for four months, although the timeline can be flexible.
+The start date is early January and will run for 120 days.
+Interns will be given an $1,800 stipend monthly.
 The position requires a minimum of 20 (part-time) or 40 (full-time) scheduled hours per week during posted business hours (9:00am to 6:00pm ET).

 To apply please send your resume and cover letter to email@example.com.